The theme can be installed through the WordPress Admin panel.

 - Theme Options:

-- Front Page Slider Settings: Enable the slider, and set the number of slides.
+- Front Page Slider Settings: Enable slider on the front page, and set the number of slides.
+Make sure that you have created slides before enabling the slider.

 The Customizer is a great WordPress feature that allows you to customize the theme and set theme options.
 Customization options available in the Customizer: